Criminal Investigations Division

 60 percent of children living in violent homes become batterers as adults.

-The Franklin County Sheriff's Domestic Violence Unit is part of the Patrol Investigations Division.
+The Franklin County Sheriff's Office Domestic Violence Unit is part of the Criminal Investigations Division.
 The Domestic Violence Unit is responsible for:

 Investigating all domestic violence cases

 Working with other agencies for effective victim assistance

 Acting as a liaison for officers to answer questions involving emergencies where specialized information is required for the victim's welfare and safety

 The Domestic Violence Unit investigators assists the patrol squads by providing 24hrs a day coverage for domestic violence response.
 Our commitment to the citizens and victims of domestic violence is strong, investigating all incidents of Domestic Violence.

 What is the Domestic Violence Policy of the Franklin County Sheriff's Office?

 It is the policy of the Franklin County Sheriff Office to view domestic violence as a crime which requires direct intervention and a coordinated community response.
 The objective of the patrol officer who responds to a domestic incident is to reduce the possibility of violence and threats towards the victim and other involved individuals, conduct a thorough on-scene investigation, and provide the victim with information enabling them to seek assistance from our community agencies.

 A clear and consistent response to domestic violence can protect victims and their families from immediate danger, assist in connecting them with the resources and services that they require, and communicate the message that domestic violence is unacceptable in our community.